JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 See:https://sites.google.com/site/tomihasa/google-language-codes

 *can be the base of which language should be translated
-*The detection is done by the help of textblob library
+*The detection is done by the help of textblob library, the comment which is less than 3 words will be unable to detected
 *Seems de(Germany) is very reasonable to be translated

 ****